-Store them in a vacuum airtight coffee cannister that has a one way valve on it and store your cannister in the fridge or, preferably, the freezer.
+Store them in a vacuum airtight coffee canister that has a one way valve on it and store your canister in the fridge or, preferably, the freezer.

 If you absolutely must store your beans in your grinder, you can do so for a maximum of about 2 weeks and still be able to serve fresh coffee.
 Your coffee just won’t be as sharp and fresh tasting had you stored them in the fridge.